Compiling LineageOS on Linux - quick 'n' dirtyPublished: 2018-08-19

 $ repopick -t n_asb_08-2018

 The ASB updates might require you to forcibly update a few repos - e.g. because LineageOS starts tracking their own tree instead of the abandoned upstream one.
 The ASB patch sets will break until you do this.
-Look for messages like 'track our own libxml2' (like this patch being part of the September 2018 set) and adapt your
+Look for messages like 'track our own libxml2' (like this patch being part of the September 2018 set).
+Those indicate LineageOS switches from upstream AOSP repos to their own.
+That means the repo paths need adjusting.
+Apply these patches first, then forcibly resync the repo:

 $ reposync --force-sync external/libxml2 external/neven